rhcarver/Getting-Data-Project/README.md

 Fortunately we have all of the 561 variable names contained in the "features.txt" file, and we also have the descriptors of the activities (coded 1-6) in the "activity_labels.txt" file.

 ## Flow of the code:
+To pull all of the data together into a large combined file (step 4) the major chunks of code are as follows:

+1. Preliminaries: invoke dplyr package and set working directory
+2. Read  the Activity labels and list of variable names (features.txt)
+3.  create temporary table dataframes (using tbl_df) for the Xdata, subject data and y data.
+Use the list of Features as column names in the X_data table.
+4.  bind (using mutate) the subject and activity id codes to the main X data.

+   _NOTE: At this point, we have a table of the test data -- all columns.
+5. Now repeat steps 3 and 4 for the training data
+6. With the two major data frames established, SELECT just those columns containing means or standard deviations once for test data, once for training data.